ouya/docs/unreal.md

 ## Android settings

 UE4 version `4.7` added `AndroidManifest.xml` editing to the `Project Settings`.

-Be sure to enable `Package game data inside apk?`.
+1) Be sure to enable `Package game data inside apk?`.

-Add the following `intent-filter` entry for `Extra Settings for &lt;activity&gt; section` which should fit all on the same line.
+2) Add the following `intent-filter` entry for `Extra Settings for <activity> section` which should fit all on the same line.
 This allows the game to appear on the main `Forge TV` launcher and in the `OUYA` play store.

 ```
 <intent-filter><action android:name="android.intent.action.MAIN" /><category android:name="android.intent.category.LAUNCHER" /><category android:name="tv.ouya.intent.category.GAME" /><category android:name="android.intent.category.LEANBACK_LAUNCHER" /></intent-filter>